hackingmaterials/atomate/docs/_sources/running_workflows.rst.txt

 You can use a text editor to define your own workflow that chains together pre-defined steps in atomate.
 To get a feeling for this procedure, in your text editor, create a file called ``eos.yaml`` and enter the following text:

-.. note:: If your VASP command is anything other than ``vasp_std``, then you'll want to change the last line (common_params). *Don't use any parallelization software (ibrun, srun, etc.)* it's bad behavior and probably won't work.

 .. code-block:: yaml

     # EOS Workflow